maxdignan/strike-is-the-new-stripe/README.md

 ### Make your first customer

 <code>
-http POST https://desolate-mesa-68729.herokuapp.com/customers  name='Max Energy' --json
+http POST https://desolate-mesa-68729.herokuapp.com/customers business_secret='YOUR_BUSINESS_SECRET_HERE' name='Max Energy' --json
 </code>

  - You'll get back your customer's secret.
 This isn't as secret, but keep it between just you and your customer.